Norfolk wherry: Survivors

-All types of wherry eventually became uneconomic to run, but a small number have been saved either by private individuals or charities.
+All types of wherry eventually became uneconomic to operate, but a small number have been saved either by private individuals or charities.
 Most of the survivors can be seen sailing up and down the rivers and broads today, although some are awaiting full restoration.
 Of the eight surviving examples of recreational and commercial sailing wherries, seven are on the National Register of Historic Ships.
-An eighth wherry listed on the Register is Jester a motorized ice wherry of 1923.
+An eighth wherry listed on the Register is Jester a motorised ice wherry of 1923.

 In April 2011, Wherry Yacht Charter Charitable Trust opened their restored base in Wroxham, where work on the restoration and maintenance of the Edwardian pleasure wherry Hathor and wherry yachts Norada and Olive can be undertaken in all weathers.
 The site located at Barton House was part of a £1.5 million project.
-As of Easter 2012, White Moth is also based here.
+More recently White Moth and Ardea are also based there.
 Norada was officially relaunched after restoration in July 2012, while Olive celebrated similarly in July 2013.
-The Norfolk Wherry Trust keep trading wherry Albion at Forsythe Wherry Yard, off Womack Water at Ludham; trading wherry Maud also berths here in the winter.
-Solace can usually be seen on Wroxham Broad in the sailing season, while Ardea is often seen at Southgates yard in Horning.
+The Norfolk Wherry Trust keep trading wherry Albion at Forsythe Wherry Yard, off Womack Water at Ludham; trading wherry Maud also berths there in the winter.
+Solace can usually be seen on Wroxham Broad in the sailing season.

 Images of wherries can be seen on many pub signs and village signs.
 There is also a mosaic of a wherry at North Walsham, part of a special monument commemorating the Millennium celebrations.